• Home

 About This Song

-“The Right To Love” was written by Lalo Schifrin and Gene Lees.
-According to the website Film Score Monthly, this song has an interesting history.
+“The Right To Love” was written by Lalo Schfrin ca. 1963; the lyrics by Gene Lees were added later.
+According to the website filmscoremonthly, this song has an interesting history.
 It was first recorded, without lyrics, in 1963 on an album called Reflections by Stan Getz and Lalo Schifrin.
-From the beginning, Tony Bennett liked the song and suggested that Gene Lees write the lyrics.
+Tony Bennett liked the song from the beginning and suggested that Gene Lees write the lyrics.
 The resulting song is an anthem for “forbidden” love.
 At that time, most people associated the song with interracial relationships; in later years, it has been sung by gay singers.
 In addition to Bennett’s recording, this song has been recorded by Peggy Lee, Carmen McRae, and k.d. lang.

 About This Version